// we did the transformation on ourselves first

 Journeys before screens

 We don’t start with wireframes or mood boards.
 We start with who does what, in what order, and what they see at every step.
 The screens are implied by the journeys — not designed separately from the logic.
-This is why our design phase is not a phase.
-It’s a byproduct of clear product thinking.

 Spec before code

 Nothing gets built until the spec is approved.
 This feels slow.
 It isn’t.
-Every hour of spec work saves three hours of code rework.
+Every hour of spec work saves three hours of rework.
 If the spec is wrong, code makes it more wrong, faster.

 Human sign-off is non-negotiable